JNavith/tailwindcss-theme-variants/README.md

     },
 },
 // New addition
-fallback: "light",
+fallback: true,
-// Because light is the first theme in the list, `true` would've worked too
+// Because `light` is the first theme in the list, that is what will be fallen back to
 ```

 Which will change the generated CSS to activate `light` earlier than any media queries, so they can still override that declaration by being later in the file. **You could think of `light` as the *default theme*** in this case.